Steal Like An Artist: The Book

 “When you listen to early Black Sabbath, you know the main difference between them & you is that somebody bought them guitars and microphones.
 They’re not smarter than you; they’re not deeper than you; they’re a fuck of a lot richer than you, but other than that, it’s like listening to the inside of your own mind.
 So when they write songs, they sing about wizards.
 And witches.
 And robots.”

-See more good books I read in 2010 →
+10 more good books I read:

 What was your favorite thing you read this year?

-1. Peter Durand Says:
+Peter Durand says

 “War” by Sebastian Junger.